NVIDIA/spark-rapids/docs/dev/shimplify.md

 transition to shimplify, the pom will have only 4 add source statements that is independent of the number of supported shims.

-With the shimplify format in place it is easy to review all the files for a single Shim without relying on Maven:
+With the shimplify format in place it is easy to review all the files for a single shim without relying on Maven:

 ```bash